abingdonpta/abingdonpta/content/roles.md

 The PTA held its first Book Swap in 2022.
 Volunteers collected donated kids' books (from families and from businesses), placed them on tarps in front of the school on a pleasant Saturday afternoon, and invited the community to take and/or leave books over the course of two hours.
 Everyone enjoyed the opportunity to refresh their book collection for free.
 It was also a great lead-in to the Read-a-Thon fundraiser.

-### 📸 Photographer
+### 📷 Photographer

-Volunteers are needed to take pictures at school events, both day and evening, for the Abingdon and PTA website, yearbook, Facebook and Twitter accounts.
+Volunteers are needed to take pictures at school events for the Abingdon and PTA website, yearbook, Facebook and Twitter accounts.

+- **Location**: School
+- **Time of day**: Mostly evenings and weekends, but some daytime availability is a plus
+- **Months**: Year-round

-## ❓ Other Role Descriptions
+## ❔ Other Role Descriptions

 ### 📖 Yearbook Coordinator